IBM/ansible-automation-for-lmt/docs/doc_automating_with_ansible_new.md

      **Example**

      In the following example, the `c:\my\lmt_scanner\output` directory is specified as a disconnected scanner output directory on all Windows computers and the `/my/disconnected/datasource` is specified as a disconnected data source directory configured on the License Metric Tool server.
-The remaining parameters use the default values.
+The remaining parameters, which are not defined, use the default values.
      ```
      vars:
-       lmt_local_file_storage_path: ''
        lmt_scanner_output_path_windows: 'c:\\my\\lmt_scanner\\output'
-       lmt_scanner_output_path_unix: ''
        lmt_server_datasource_path: '/my/disconnected/datasource'
      ```